imalitavakoli/learn-uml2/README.md

   - Failed End Condition: List failed possible conclusions.
 We actually list the moments that system must end processing before it goes through the entire use case. e.g: user enters an invalid user/pass.
   - Actors: List the actors. e.g: user
   - Triggers: List the triggers.
 The list actually shows the events that happen before your system triggers. e.g: user creates a new conversation, sends a new message, etc...
   - Steps of execution(Main Flow): What may happen in the system step by step. e.g: 1. user logs in.
-1A. user/pass is invalid.
-1B. user exits.
 2. user info will be validated. etc...
-  - Extensions: List the optional functionalities that in the Diagram we have mentioned them by <<extend>> relationship. e.g: if pass is invalid 3 times (block the user)
+  - Extensions: Here we list the alternative ways that may happen in the main flow. e.g: 1.A. user/pass is invalid.
+1.B. user exits.
+Please also **note that** in here we also mention the optional functionalities that in the Diagram we have mentioned them by the `<<extend>>` relationship. e.g: 1.A. if pass is invalid 3 times, then block the user.

 ## Activity Diagram